Zuruuh/react-calendar/docs/philosophy.md

 Getting started using it might be a little longer than simply copy-pasting a 10 lines code block like you would do with other similar libraries, but in return you get everything you need to implement a specific design/behaviour.

+> [!NOTE]
-The library utilizes callbacks to render each day, week, month, etc... while keeping all the state available to you so you can control the calendar's behaviour as needed.
+> The library utilizes callbacks to render each day, week, month, etc... while keeping all the state available to you so you can control the calendar's behaviour as needed.

-Basically, for example let's see how the days in the calendar are rendered.
+Let's review how the days in the calendar are rendered.

 1. Based on the configuration of the calendar, we determine what days should be rendered (e.g: `all the days between the 1st and the 31st of January`)
 2. We call the function you passed to render the entire calendar (here you render the frame, the controls, the currently viewed date, or anything else as needed)
-3. We call N times the function you passed to render the weeks, most of the time you won't render much here, but if needed you have access to data such as week number.
+3. We call N times (around ~5) the function you passed to render the weeks, most of the time you won't render much here, but if needed you have access to data such as week number.
-4. We call N times the function you passed to render the days, with all the data you need for a classic date picker, such as:
+4. We call M times (around ~30) the function you passed to render the days, with all the data you need for a classic date picker, such as:
    - the date (obviously) as a DayJS object
    - the `alt` value for screen readers (which you can directly pass to an attribute such as `aria-label`)
    - a default `onClick` handler that works out-of-the-box